Form Validation

 password: {},

-2. Connecting the schema to the form components
+2. Connecting the form schema to the form components

-object needs to be bound to the form input components inside your template as follows:
+object needs to be connected to the form input components inside your template as follows:

-- The form component handles field value changes using the
+component handles all field value changes using thev-model

-directive - Each field name inside the defined schema connects to an input using the
+directive - Each field name of the schema connects directly to a form input component using the

 name